 Prospective aviation maintenance students study a variety of courses, from physics to mechanical drawing, to help prepare for a career in this detail-oriented field.
-Associate's degree programs are available at many 2-year colleges, and can expanded into a bachelor's degree in aviation management at many 4-year institutions.
+Program options in this field range from 1-year programs to 4-year degree options.

-Students may want to consider the following when choosing a school:
+Students may want to consider the following when choosing an aviation maintenance school:

 - Students may want to look for a program that offers prep courses for Federal Aviation Administration (FAA) certification, as this is required for most aviation repair positions.